talon-one/commercetools-talonone-accelerator/README.md

    - `ONLY_VERIFIED_PROFILES`: commercetools will send only profiles with a verified email address.

-   - `SKU_TYPE`: Determines how the SKU from Talon.One is converted to `SKU_TYPE` in Commercetools.
+   - `SKU_TYPE`: Determines how the SKU from Talon.One is converted to `SKU_TYPE` in commercetools.
 Possible values:
      - `CTP_PRODUCT_ID`: Talon.One SKU to CTP Product ID.
      - `CTP_PRODUCT_ID_WITH_VARIANT_ID`: Talon.One SKU to CTP Product ID and Variant ID.
 If you choose this, also set `SKU_SEPARATOR`.
 Defaults to `@`.
      - `CTP_VARIANT_SKU`: Talon.One SKU to CTP SKU.

-   - `VERIFY_PRODUCT_IDENTIFIERS`: Determines whether to validate SKUs from Talon.One in Commercetools.
+   - `VERIFY_PRODUCT_IDENTIFIERS`: Determines whether to validate SKUs from Talon.One in commercetools.
      ⚠️ May reduce performance.
 Possible values: `0` for disabled, `1` for enabled.

-   - `VERIFY_TAX_IDENTIFIERS`: Determines whether to validate the TAX ID from the lambda configuration in Commercetools. ⚠️ May reduce performance.
+   - `VERIFY_TAX_IDENTIFIERS`: Determines whether to validate the TAX ID from the lambda configuration in commercetools. ⚠️ May reduce performance.
 Possible values: `0` (disabled), `1` (enabled).

    - `TALON_ONE_ATTRIBUTES_MAPPINGS`: Determines the mapping between the Talon.One attributes
      and their commercetools equivalents.
 See [Mapping attributes](#mapping-attributes-between-commercetools-and-talonone).